phoenixframework/phoenix_live_view/guides/introduction/welcome.md

     end

 You can learn more about function components in the `Phoenix.Component` module.
-At the end of the day, they are a useful mechanism to reuse markup in your LiveViews.
+At the end of the day, they are a useful mechanism for code organization and to reuse markup in your LiveViews.

-However, sometimes you need to compartmentalize or reuse more than just markup.
-Perhaps you want to move part of the state or some of the events in your LiveView to a separate module.
-For these cases, LiveView provides `Phoenix.LiveComponent`, which are rendered using [`live_component/1`](`Phoenix.Component.live_component/1`):
+However, sometimes you need to share more than just markup across LiveViews, and you also need to move events to a separate module.
+For these cases, LiveView provide `Phoenix.LiveComponent`, which are rendered using [`live_component/1`](`Phoenix.Component.live_component/1`):

 ```heex